 - In the iCarly episode iToe Fat Cakes Sam does some suggestive licking of a Canadian Fat Cake, and later, she puts the nozzle of the Fat Bag (creme injector) in her mouth, erm, suggestively.

 - In an episode of That's So Raven where Raven eats a 3-foot-long hot dog and Eddie comments how tight his pants are.
 The "joke" is supposed to be that he's eating so much junk food that he's gaining weight, but to anyone outside the show's intended demographic, it takes on a whole new meaning.

 - Tipping the Velvet: an early scene in the involves the heroine hand-feeding her eventual lesbian lover a raw oyster.
 There is exactly as little sub- in the text as you might imagine.

 - Sugar Rush: Les Yay: there are numerous close ups of Sugar eating hot dogs and the like extremely suggestively.
 It's not just in permanently horny Kim's mind!

-- Hell, watch the Anger Management episode of Zoey 101 and tell me that Lola eating the bowl of nuts doesn't fall under this trope.
+- Zoey101: In the Anger Management episode of Lola eats the bowl of nuts.

 - The Gong Show: